Xeonzilla/tessera-ui.github.io/docs/en/components/glass_switch.md

   This argument configures the style of the glass_switch component, including size, color, border, etc. Use `GlassSwitchArgsBuilder` to construct it.

-- `state: Arc<RwLock<GlassSwitchState>>`
+- `state: GlassSwitchState`

-  This argument manages the state of the glass_switch component, including whether it is currently on or off.
+  This argument manages the state of the glass_switch component, including whether it is currently on or off. `GlassSwitchState` is a clonable struct that encapsulates a shared reference to the state internally.
 You can create an initial state with `GlassSwitchState::new(bool)`.
-Use `GlassSwitchState::toggle(&mut self)` to toggle the switch state.
+Use `state.toggle()` to toggle the switch state.

 ## Preview